teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >      <img src="openrefine.png" alt="OpenRefine tool interface in Galaxy">
 >    </p>
 >
 > 3. After around 30 seconds, using the interactive tools section on the left panel, you can open OpenRefine by clicking on its name.
+Make sure to wait until you see the symbol with an arrow pointing outside the box that allows you to start OpenRefine in a new tab.
 >
 >    <p align="center">
 >      <img src="interactive_tools.png" alt="Open OpenRefine tool as an Interactive tool">